Skip to contents

 Start.
 If you are writing your own script to follow along, we use these packages in this article:

 Loads with midfieldr.
 Prepared data, adapted from (NCES 2010).
-View data dictionary via ?cip.
+The data dictionary is documented in ?cip.

 • cip